yaawaaa/woa-raphael1/guide/booting-linux.md

 mkdir -p ~/Triboot_Assets
 ```

-2. Move the files inside the Triboot_Assets folder into the new **Triboot_Assets** folder in Ubuntu that we just created.
+2. Move the files that we copied earlier inside the /sdcard/Triboot_Assets folder into the Ubuntu **Triboot_Assets** folder that we just created.
 `I don't know how to copy the files from the device itself so you need a pc or a cloud service to upload the file for this step`

 ### Switching OS'es Directly Inside Ubuntu